rdkcentral/firebolt/apis/pr-feature-media-info/core/MediaCapabilities/index.md

 ### audioCodecs

-The audio codecs commonly supported by the device and all its connected audio peripherals.
+The audio codecs supported by the audio output sink.
+The response is based on the current audio output mode.
+If the output mode is passthrough, the codecs of the audio sink (such as the soundbar or AV receiver) are returned.
+Otherwise, the supported audio codecs of the device are returned.

+To get the value of `audioCodecs` call the method like this:

 ```typescript
 function audioCodecs(): Promise<AudioCodec[]>